-NONDISCRIMINATION AND EQUAL EMPLOYMENT OPPORTUNITY
+NONDISCRIMINATION AND ACCESS TO EQUAL EDUCATIONAL OPPORTUNITY

-The Board of Education does not discriminate on the basis of race, color, national origin, sex (including sexual orientation and transgender identity), disability, age, religion, military status, ancestry, genetic information (collectively, "Protected Classes"), or any other legally protected category, in its programs and activities, including employment opportunities.
+Any form of discrimination or harassment can be devastating to an individual's academic progress, social relationship and/or personal sense of self-worth.
+As such, the Board of Education does not discriminate on the basis of race, color, national origin, sex (including sexual orientation or transgender identity), disability, age (except as authorized by law), religion, military status, ancestry, or genetic information (collectively, "Protected Classes") in its educational programs or activities.